I Want To...

 Gynecology and Obstetrics Residency Program

-Thank you for inquiring about training in the Gynecology and Obstetrics House Staff Program at Johns Hopkins University.
-The goal of our residency training program is to train superb, inquisitive physicians who are equipped to become leaders in gynecology and obstetrics.
-To that end, the department provides four years of comprehensive training in general gynecology and obstetrics as well as significant exposure to the sub-specialties of Maternal-Fetal Medicine, Reproductive Endocrinology, Gynecologic Oncology and Urogynecology.
 The program offers a wide variety of experiences in both acute and ambulatory gynecology and obstetrics.
-Our residents rotate at three different hospitals, Johns Hopkins Hospital (a sub-specialty oriented tertiary care center), Greater Baltimore Medical Center (a large community hospital with a high volume of general obstetrics and gynecology), and John Hopkins Bayview Medical Center (a smaller community hospital staffed by academic general obstetrician/gynecologists with a strong interest in international medicine).
+Our residents rotate at three different hospitals, Johns Hopkins Hospital (a sub-specialty oriented tertiary care center), Greater Baltimore Medical Center (a large community hospital with a high volume of general obstetrics and gynecology) and Johns Hopkins Bayview Medical Center (a smaller community hospital staffed by academic general obstetrician/gynecologists with a strong interest in international medicine).
 In addition, there are numerous opportunities to develop scholarship in research, teaching and patient care.